Dealing with the repair of your aircraft spare components can be in large, a waste of your time.

-Manpower and time is scarce, so why go chasing the world for a simple update?
-You need communication, delegation and deliberation.
+Manpower and time are scarce, so why go chasing the world for a simple update?
+You need communication, delegation, and deliberation.
 It's difficult to achieve this alone.

 I have good news for you.